am-team/cyclone_lariat/README.md

 Region and client_id usually set using the **cyclone_lariat** [configuration](#Configuration).

 ## Declaration for topic and queues name
-In **cyclone_lariat** we have a declaration for defining topic and queues names.
+In **cyclone_lariat** we have a declaration for defining topic and queue names.
-This can help with organizing order.
+This can help in organizing the order.

 ```ruby
 CycloneLariat.tap do |cfg|